-We offer hotel and airport pic-up.
-As you continue with your booking there will be an option to input flight details or hotel name.
+We offer hotel and airport pick-up.
+As you continue with your booking, there will be an option to input flight details or hotel names.

 Do I need a Visa?

-A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border and Kerung on the Nepal-China border.
+A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border, and Kerung on the Nepal-China border.

 Outside of Nepal, A visa can also be obtained at the nearest Nepal Embassy or Diplomatic Mission.

-For more information go to the Department of Immigration, Kalikasthan, Kathmandu.
+For more information, go to the Department of Immigration, Kalikasthan, Kathmandu.

 What should I bring on a Trek?

-Being properly equipped is one of the keys to a successful trek.
+Being adequately equipped is one of the keys to a successful trek.
 For information to help you select the best type of clothing and equipment for your trip, please see our Clothing and Equipment Guide.

-Also, see our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.
+Also, see our Links page for details of specialist retailers who will offer further advice and assistance with purchasing new clothing or equipment.

 If you have more questions, please check this article to reference equipment to pack or contact us.